-Hepatitis C infection (Group B disease) must be notified in writing within 5 days of diagnosis.
+Hepatitis C infection is a ‘routine’ notifiable condition and must be notified by medical practitioners and pathology services in writing within 5 days of diagnosis.

 The treating doctor and patient may be asked to complete a confidential questionnaire by the department to collect additional information.
 This is used for the detection of disease trends and policy development.

 Primary school and children’s services centre exclusion for hepatitis C